 If roughing it in the wild doesn’t completely suit your fancy, you can golf in the fresh mountain air amongst Haywood County 180 challenging holes on public courses or private clubs as guest of a friend.
 Ladies can “shop till you drop,” throughout the county’s many unique stores and commercial outlets.

-With so much to do in Haywood County you’ll have to visit this high country to discover for yourself that one visit alone can not take in all the benefits of this grand mountain setting.
+With so much to do in Haywood County you’ll have to visit this high country often to discover for yourself that one visit, cannot take in all the benefits of this grand mountain setting.

 Transylvania County, NC is the “Land of Waterfalls”, featuring over 250 beautiful waterfalls.
 The county is located in the mountains of Western North Carolina and is home to the following communities: Brevard, Balsam Grove, Cedar Mountain, Lake Toxaway, Pisgah Forest and Rosman.
 These communities are rich in arts and culture.
 The mountains are a natural playground for outdoor enthusiasts.
 Pisgah National Forest, Gorges State Park and DuPont State Forest are all located in Transylvania County.
 They are perfect for picnicking, camping, fishing, biking, hiking, canoing and tubing.